 The circumstances for building and running a battery test environment have to be just right.

 It starts with your team.
 If you have experienced engineers on staff, you could probably get by.
-They can find the resources necessary and devise a setup that works for limited testing.
-They understand the appropriate materials to use—for example, choosing non-conductive over conductive metals—adequate airflow measures, and how to organize the different components.
+They can find the resources necessary and devise a setup that works for limited testing, but they’ll need a thorough understanding of lithium-ion batteries and how they interact with test chambers.
+Your team must understand the appropriate materials to use—for example, choosing non-conductive over conductive metals—adequate airflow measures, and how to organize the different components.

 Another factor is your testing needs.
 Battery development and early battery prototyping require sensitive, expensive equipment because you’re experimenting with chemical components.
 It’s a much more complex process than simply testing the batteries—by repeatedly charging and discharging hundreds or thousands of cells in a series.